AguaClara/String-Digester/Spring 2019/String_Digester_Final_Report_Draft.md

 </center>

 Although there are multiple problems with trickling filters, one main advantage of trickling filters is that they have a relatively low residence time.
 This is a consideration which the team should plan to maintain in future designs.
 Hinton and Stensel measured residence time per unit length of between 30 and 40 sec/m with dye tests.
 Their predicted residence times, calculated from laminar flow theory, were closer to about 15 sec/m.
-The authors attributed this discretion **[discretion may not be the right word here.. difference/discrepancy?]** to "dye sorption and desorption by the biofilm."
+The authors attributed this discrepancy **[discretion may not be the right word here.. difference/discrepancy? --Addressed ZS]** to "dye sorption and desorption by the biofilm."
 In either case, the residence time for a 5 meter deep trickling filter would be well under 5 minutes [(Hinton and Stensel 1991)](https://ac.els-cdn.com/0043135491901179/1-s2.0-0043135491901179-main.pdf?_tid=e8d2db22-8e0f-4d3c-a421-352ef74e6f5e&acdnat=1540500088_4808114af12660c061fbd139ac0fbd33).
 This short treatment time makes trickling filters an appealing wastewater treatment option if problems such as uneven HLR and clogging can be minimized.

 ### Biofilm
 A component of the string digester that is crucial to its success is the growth of biofilm on the chains.
-"A biofilm is an assemblage of microbial cells that is irreversibly associated (not removed by gentle rinsing) with a surface and enclosed in a matrix of primarily polysaccharide material." [(Donlan 2002).](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC2732559/) Biofilm attachment is a complex process regulated by diverse characteristics of the growth medium, substratum, and cell surface. ~~Biofilm~~ on trickling filters ~~are~~ **[, biofilm is]** composed of a variety of organisms and are typically enclosed in a polysaccharide.
+"A biofilm is an assemblage of microbial cells that is irreversibly associated (not removed by gentle rinsing) with a surface and enclosed in a matrix of primarily polysaccharide material." [(Donlan 2002).](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC2732559/) Biofilm attachment is a complex process regulated by diverse characteristics of the growth medium, substratum, and cell surface.
+Biofilm on trickling filters is composed of a variety of organisms and are typically enclosed in a polysaccharide.
 The biofilm matrix may also contain mineral crystals, corrosion particles, and clay or silt particles.
-Biofilms in wastewater systems are often highly complex [(Donlan 2002).](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC2732559/) **[Last sentence is kind of just oddly placed.
-Maybe just start it off with "In conclusion,"]**
+In conclusion, biofilms in wastewater systems are often highly complex [(Donlan 2002).](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC2732559/) **[Last sentence is kind of just oddly placed.
+Maybe just start it off with "In conclusion," -- Addressed ZS]**

 Some testing has been done of the growth of biofilm in different surfaces.
 One study compared growth on glossy electro-polished, bright annealed stainless steel to matte stainless steel and to PVC.
 The paper notes that stainless steel is hydrophilic and PVC is hydrophobic.
 In the last 45 days of the 167 day experiment, the matte steel had about 1.44 times more microorganisms than the electro-polished steel, and there was no significant difference between the PVC and polished steel.
 In discussion of why this occurs, Pedersen cites two reasons: "detachment due to shear forces from the flow will be reduced on the rougher surface since cells can be shielded from the bulk flow and more substratum surface area may be available for the biofilm" [(Pedersen 1990).](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC2732559/) [Translate pedersen!]